studiochampgauche/headless-react-wordpress-boilerplate/README.md

 ***2024-09-08***

-- pdated boilerplate from v3 to v4.
+- Updated boilerplate from v3 to v4.

 > [!WARNING]
 > v4 is not a continuation of v3 but a breaking change with a new headless ecosystem.
 If you need v3, [Download here](https://archives.champgauche.studio/wordpress-boilerplate-v3.zip)